Our Approach

 Hon.
 Kim Holland, Principal, East Consultant Group, Tulsa

-Craig Knutson, Chief Retirement Officer, The Knutson Estate, Norman, Town Hall Research Chair
+Craig Knutson, Chief Retirement Officer, The Knutson Estate, Norman

 Karen Langdon, Attorney, Tulsa